ThomasVDP/HypixelModsFoundation/README.md

 # Minecraft Custom Server Mods (Forge 1.8.9)
-This is a forge mod to automatically enable and disable mods on certain servers.
+This is a forge mod to automatically enable and disable *client-side* mods on certain servers.

 ## Main idea
 Don't you sometimes have that feeling of missing features on a server?
-And wouldn't such feature developers want those features to only be active on certain servers?
+And wouldn't developers of such features want them to only be active on certain servers?

 This mod tries to answer those questions in two ways: